radiantlogicinc/iddm-connector-sdk-documentation/tutorials/getting-started/README.md

 ----------------------------------------------------

-With the required search functionality implemented, we would normally prepare the connector for deployment by writing its configuration file.
-But in this case, a ready-to-use configuration file (_pennave_connector.json_) is provided for us.
-Let's open it to review a couple items.

-With the required search functionality implemented, we can prepare the connector for deployment by writing its configuration file.

-The connector configuration is a JSON formatted file that both provides details to IDDM about how the connector should be displayed and defines custom properties the connector requires.
+The connector configuration is a JSON file that both provides details to IDDM about how the connector should be displayed and defines custom properties for the connector.
 We would normally need to write this file from scratch, but in this tutorial, a ready-to-use file (_pennave_connector.json_) is provided for us.
 Let's open it to review a few important points.

 First, the `name` and `description` values are used by IDDM when displaying the connector in the IDDM Control Panel: